[Online] Japanese Language Classes – Spring 2024 Japanese Fundamentals 3 – Thursdays

 Minimum 8 students, maximum 15 students

-This course is a continuation of Japanese Language Class 2 and designed for beginning-level to lower-intermediate learners who understands the hiragana system and have some basic understanding of the Japanese language.
-The course focuses on practicing common expressions useful to describe daily activities and future plans, while also learning basic structures of verbs and verb sentences.
-The course will also introduce useful particles and continue reviewing and practicing basic particles from previous classes.
-Prior knowledge of hiragana and katakana is required to take this course.
+This course is designed for beginning level to lower-intermediate learners who understands the hiragana system and have some basic understanding of the Japanese language.
+The course focuses on learning basic structures of verbs and verb sentences while also practicing common expressions useful to describe daily activities and future plans.
+The course will also introduce useful conjunctive particles and continue reviewing and practicing basic particles from previous classes.
+The course is designed as a continuation of Fundamentals 2, but completing Fundamentals 2 is not required to join this course.
+Prior knowledge of hiragana and katakana, however, is required.
+Students will be able to:

 While taking Japanese Class 2 is highly recommended before taking Japanese Class 3, it is not a requirement.
 However, students should have some basic understanding of the following: